ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hoi-s December 16, 1870.
+The Board of Din-ctors of the North Carolina
+Railroad Company have this day declared an annual
+dividend of six per cent, on the&#x27;capital stock of said
+Company, for the fiscal year ending May 31st, 1871.
+Three percent payable on first day of March, 1871 ;
+three per cent payable on first day of July, 1871.
+The transfer Books will be closed from rirst day
-day of March, 1871. on first pay­
+of February to first day of March, 1871. on first pay­
 ment, and from first day of June to rirt day of July,
 1871, on second payment.
 CHARLES M. CRUMP,